Tom Welling

-Thomas "Tom" Joseph Welling (born April 26, 1977) is an American actor, director, producer, and model.
-He is best known for his role as Clark Kent in The WB/The CW superhero drama Smallville (2001–2011).
-He also co-starred in the third season of Fox fantasy comedy-drama Lucifer as Lt.
+Thomas Joseph Welling (born April 26, 1977) is an American actor, director, producer, podcaster, and model.
+He is best known for his role as Clark Kent in The WB (now The CW) superhero drama Smallville (2001–2011).
+He also co-starred in the third season of the Fox fantasy comedy-drama Lucifer as Lt.
 Marcus Pierce/Cain (2017–2018).

-A high school athlete, Welling initially worked in construction and, in 1998, he successfully modeled men's clothing for several popular brands.
-In 2000, he made a successful transition to television.
+A high school athlete, Welling initially worked in construction and, in 1998, he began modelling men's clothing for several popular brands.
+In 2000, he transitioned to television.
 He has been nominated and received several awards for his role as Clark Kent.
 In 2001, he had a recurring role as Rob "Karate Rob" Meltzer in the second season of the CBS legal drama Judging Amy.
-His films include Cheaper by the Dozen (2003), Cheaper by the Dozen 2 (2005), The Fog (2005), Draft Day (2014) and The Choice (2016).
-He has been cast as Samuel Campbell in the TV series The Winchesters.
+His films include Cheaper by the Dozen (2003), Cheaper by the Dozen 2 (2005), The Fog (2005), Draft Day (2014), and The Choice (2016).
+In 2022, he starred as Samuel Campbell in the dark fantasy series The Winchesters.
 He has also been involved behind the camera as an executive producer and a director.